vlcn-io/cr-sqlite/rust/sidecar/README.md

 Other than the addition of `CRR` (where CRR stands for conflict free replicated relation), the syntax of these statements is identical to their non-crr equivalents.

-When you want to create a conflict free table or modify a conflict free table, use `CRR` queries and provide them to `sidecar`.
+When you want to create a conflict free table or modify a conflict free table, craft a `CRR` query and provide it to `sidecar`.

-`sidecar` will re-write the query into a series of standard SQL statements that you then execute in a transaction against your sqlite db.
+`sidecar` will re-write the given query into a series of standard `SQL` statements that you then execute in a transaction against your `sqlite` db.

 Example usage: